 1. Do I need to avoid certain types of soaps, lotions, or detergents?
 If so, what types would you recommend?

 Ingredients in many types of soaps, lotions, and detergents can trigger eczema.
 Your doctor may pinpoint certain products to avoid using in your home and make recommendations for their replacement.
-In general, it’s best to look for fragrance-free products with fewer ingredients that are labeled as safe for people with sensitive skin.
+In general, it’s best to look for fragrance-free products with fewer ingredients that are labeled as safe for people with sensitive or eczema-prone skin.